Meet our Governors

 I am a regular member of St. Mary’s Church congregation and Treasurer of the St. Mary's Church PCC.
 Before retiring I was a Bank Manager for twenty years.

 I understand the challenges that schools face well and know that the Governing Body plays a vital role in making sure every child gets the best possible education.
-Fundamentally, our core purpose as defined in law is to conduct the school with a view to promoting high standards of educational achievement in the school.
+Fundamentally, our core purpose as defined in law is

 Mrs Deana Holdaway:

 I have been a Foundation Governor at OCEPS since January 2023.
 I am a retired Primary School Headteacher and HMI Inspector which allows me to bring a good range of relevant skills and experience to the Governing Body.